Delta-Robotics-Inc/TF-Node-Releases/README.md

 # TF-Node-Releases
 Releases for both the ThermoFlex Node Firmware and ThermoFlex Node Updater.

-For instructions on how to update your device, please see the README or visit docs.deltaroboticsinc.com
+# How to Update ThermoFlex Node Firmware
+First, download the `ThermoFlex Node Updater` tool for your appropriate operating system from the `updater-releases` directory.